 Rigging & Usage: Getting the Most Out Of the Hennessy Hammock Deep Jungle

-Rather than regurgitate the process, I will offer some ‘pro tips’ from personal experience to help cycle tourers and bikepackers get the most out of using the Deep Jungle.
+Rather than regurgitate the process, I will offer some ‘pro tips’ from personal experience to help cycle tourers and bikepackers get the most out of using the Deep Jungle and other Hennessy hammocks.

 Tips for Packing & Preparation

 Firstly, when preparing for your trip, there are a few things I’d suggest you add to your packing list – and to your skill set: